bramakrishnan-doi/ParkerDavisStretch/README.md

 # ParkerDavisStretch
-Interactive tool to determine travel time from Davis and Parker Dam to Reclamation and USGS gages downstream on the Colorado River.
+Interactive tool to determine travel time from Glean Canyon, Davis and Parker Dam to Reclamation and USGS gages downstream on the Colorado River.

 To run this program locally, install all the libraries mentioned in the requirements.txt file